African All Stars Transfer News & Rumours: Liverpool considering Kessie move

 Tottenham ready to make Kessie offer

-Tottenham are ready to make a lucrative offer to AC Milan midfielder Franck Kessie, reports ESPN.
+Tottenham Hotspur are ready to make a lucrative offer to AC Milan midfielder Franck Kessie, reports ESPN.

 Kessie's deal with Milan expires at the end of the season and he is free to sign a pre-contract agreement with another club starting in January.